Paradox (database): Corel Paradox

-Although there are many fans of ObjectPAL, the programming language for Paradox/Windows, PAL/DOS scripts could not easily be migrated; the object and event models were completely different, forcing developers using PAL to completely rewrite their database applications.

 Reception

 Evaluating a prerelease beta of Paradox 3, BYTE in 1989 said that it "has the potential of overtaking dBASE IV" without being a dBASE clone.
 The magazine said that it "has all the capabilities necessary for even the most advanced applications" yet was, unlike competitors, easy to use.

 Computer Intelligence estimated in 1987 that Ansa had 3% of the Fortune 1000 PC database market, tied for third behind Ashton-Tate and Microrim.
 A 1990 American Institute of Certified Public Accountants member survey found that 5% of respondents used Paradox as their database.